-This historical Renaissance Festival is a great showcase of late middle Ages historical facts.
+This historical Renaissance Festival is an excellent showcase of late Middle Ages historical facts.

-It is mixed with the originality of the city Koprivnica, Podravina area and Croatia, manifested through knight games, music and crafts, famous for the area.
+It is mixed with the originality of Koprivnica, Podravina area and Croatia, manifested through knight games, music and crafts famous for the area.

 The festival is a true story of the development of the European identity of the city and the region throughout history.

 Today it gathers renaissance festival participants from almost 10 European countries.

 Koprivnica’s old town is a silent and mystical witness of past times that hides interesting secrets, ways of life, wars, and trade of the local people.

 The Renaissance Festival is the biggest festival related to the past in this area of Europe and describes events from the 15th and 16th centuries.

 One thousand originally costumed participants from Croatia, Slovenia, Italy, Hungary, Slovakia, Czech Republic, Austria, Germany and Poland will perform.

 Knights, food, middle ages crafts and entertainers – you’ll find them all in Koprivnica in August.

 The programme starts at 11 am in the city centre from where participants and guests are heading to the bastion that is surrounded by medieval tents, devices, tools, camps, and the entire sight is just magnificent.